Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 |Part		| Details
 |:---	|:---
 |**my\_gui\_state_t**		| this is a struct that holds the mutable memory of this process and any component instances needed by the container.
 |**my\_gui()**				| this function is specified in the software-system/"containers"/"my_iphone_app"/"clocks".
 The message is always a json_value.
-You can decide how encode the message into that.
+You can decide how to encode the message into that.
 |**my\_gui__init()**		| this is the init function -- it has the same name with "__init" at the end.
 It has no arguments and returns the initial state of the process.

 This is how you express time / mutation / concurrency in Floyd.
-These concepts are related and they are all setup at the top level of a container.
+These concepts are related, and they are all setup at the top level of a container.
 In fact, this is the main **purpose** of a container.

 The goal with Floyd's concurrency model is:

 1. Simple and robust pre-made mechanisms for real-world concurrency need.
-Avoid general-purpose primitives, instea have a ready made solution that works.
+Avoid general-purpose primitives, instead have a ready-made solution that works.
 2. Composable.
 3. Allow you to make a *static design* of your container and its concurrency and state.
 4. Separate out parallelism into a separate mechanism.